As an Amazon Associate I earn from qualifying purchases. Please read my Disclosure Policy .

 - 1 teaspoon fresh parsley or thyme leaves

 - Preheat the Instant Pot by selecting Saute over high heat.
 Add the butter and melt.

 - Saute the carrots, celery, peas, and onions in until softened, about 3 minutes.
 Scrape the bottom of the pot while stirring the carrots.

 - Add chicken and broth to the pot.
-Season with salt and pepper and secure the lid.
+Season with turmeric, salt, and pepper and then secure the lid.